code-423n4/2023-08-chainlink/docs/src/src/pools/StakingPoolBase.sol/abstract.StakingPoolBase.md

 ### migrate

-Migrates the contract
+This function allows stakers to migrate funds to a new staking pool.

-*This will migrate the staker's principal*
+*This will migrate the staker's staked LINK*

 *precondition This contract must be closed and upgraded to a new pool.*